JPMorgan Chase · Credit Cards

 Leading with results

-The Day 0 experience alone generated an estimated 273,000 incremental accounts and $80 million in incremental sales since launch — with 19,000 incremental accounts and $6 million in sales in September 2025 alone.
-EMOB customers have averaged 40,000 fewer calls per month in 2025 compared to the prior two years, and the 2025 YTD call rate dropped from 18.1% (2024) to 15.9%.
+The Day 0 experience contributed to a measurable lift in account activation and digital wallet adoption across partner programs.
+EMOB customers averaged roughly 40,000 fewer calls per month in 2025 compared to the prior two years, and the 2025 YTD call rate dropped from 18.1% (2024) to 15.9% — with November 2025 reaching 12.4%, the lowest on record.

 The Opportunity